-The CEC also indicates that TOU and CPP are inadequate for providing the flexibility the grid needs, and that flexibility needs will only grow over the coming years.
+The CEC goes to indicate that it is already the case that TOU and CPP are inadequate for providing the flexibility the grid needs, and those needs will only grow over the coming years.
 The recommended approach is to support prices which change at least hourly and are set no longer than the day before, and so require ongoing communication.